 About the Village

-Whitchurch-on-Thames is a picturesque village with a population of about 790, lying within the Chilterns Area of Outstanding Natural Beauty.
+Whitchurch-on-Thames is a picturesque South Oxfordshire village with a population of about 800, lying within the Chilterns Area of Outstanding Natural Beauty.
 Most of the village is designated as a Conservation Area.
 We have an ancient church, a thriving primary school and two welcoming pubs.
-Across the River Thames, reached by a 100-year-old toll bridge, are the shops and trains of Pangbourne, Berkshire.
+Our village is linked by a toll bridge across the River Thames to the shops and trains of Pangbourne in Berkshire.

 The Toll Bridge

 Since 1792 there has been a toll bridge across the Thames, linking Whitchurch-on-Thames in Oxfordshire with Pangbourne in Berkshire.
-The present bridge, built in 1902, is the third on the site.
-It is a Grade II listed structure and has a statutory weight limit of 7.5 tonnes.
+In 2013-14 the Grade II listed bridge was completely rebuilt, while preserving its appearance.

 The Pubs

-A warm welcome awaits you in the village's two pubs, The Greyhound and The Ferryboat.
+A warm welcome awaits you in the village's two pubs, The Ferryboat and the Greyhound.

 Bozedown Alpacas